No Mercy (2004)

-The 2004 No Mercy was the seventh No Mercy professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on October 3, 2004, at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 2004 No Mercy was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh No Mercy and took place on October 3, 2004, at the Continental Airlines Arena in East Rutherford, New Jersey, held exclusively for wrestlers from the promotion's SmackDown! brand division.
 Eight professional wrestling matches were contested on the event's card.

 The main event was a Last Ride match, where the objective was to place an opponent in a hearse located on the entrance stage and drive them out of the arena.
 WWE Champion John "Bradshaw" Layfield (JBL) defeated The Undertaker in this match to retain his title.
 Two predominant bouts were featured on the undercard; in respective singles matches, John Cena defeated Booker T to win the WWE United States Championship, and The Big Show defeated Kurt Angle.

 No Mercy grossed over US$700,000 ticket sales from an attendance of 10,000, and received 240,000 pay-per-view buys.
 This event helped WWE increase its pay-per-view revenue by $6.2 compared to the previous year.

 Production

 Background

 The event was held at the Continental Airlines Arena in East Rutherford, New Jersey.

-No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by World Wrestling Entertainment (WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2004 event was the seventh No Mercy and was held on October 3 at the Continental Airlines Arena in East Rutherford, New Jersey.
+The seventh event was held on October 3, 2004, at the Continental Airlines Arena in East Rutherford, New Jersey.
 Like the previous year, it featured wrestlers exclusively from the SmackDown! brand.